the average number of complaints received

 The Privacy Act 1988 (Cth) imposes obligations on the ACMA and the register operator in relation to the collection, security, quality, access, use and disclosure of personal information.
 These obligations are detailed in the Australian Privacy Principles.
 For more information about the collection of data in this form, please see the Do Not Call Register data collection notice.

-These contact details will only be used if we need to contact you and will not be disclosed to any other party (unless the ACMA is required to disclose this information to another party by law).
+These contact details will be used if we need to contact you and will not be disclosed to any other party (unless the ACMA is required to disclose this information to another party by law).
 If you do not provide any contact details (which can include your postal address), we will be unable to contact you.
 Providing your email address means you will receive email confirmation that your complaint has been lodged and your complaint reference number.

 Please note: If the phone number that the call was received on has been on the Do Not Call Register for less than 30 days, the ACMA will not be able to find a potential breach of the Do Not Call Register Act.
 However, the call may still raise issues relating to the Industry Standard that you can also make a complaint about using this form.
 If you are unsure whether your number is on the Register, or would like to Register your number, please go to this page or call 1300 792 958.